JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 Check the «readonly» checkbox in the modal.
 Then use this link as a «web browser source» in OBS.

+You can use the «Transparent background» to have a transparent background in OBS.

 Note: you can customize colors.
 This is undocumented yet, but you can try this: in the modal, check «use curent theme colors», then you can try to manually change color values in the url.
 You must use valid CSS color values, and they must be properly url encoded.